shanicohen1902/tikal-data-engineering-workshop/dbt/readme.md

 **Objective**: Utilize Jinja templating and macros to enhance dbt models.

 ### Instructions:
-1. Create a macro that calculates the total cost based on the usage and service cost data.
-2. Use this macro in your model to compute total costs dynamically.
-3. Implement a Jinja conditional statement to filter results based on a specified date range.
-4. Document your macro and provide examples of how to use it in your models.
+Create a macro that add ‘upper_case_name’ column with service name in upper case mode Use this macro in your model to compute total this string Document your macro and provide examples of how to use it in your models.

 ### Hint:
 - Refer to the [dbt documentation on Jinja](https://docs.getdbt.com/docs/building-a-dbt-project/jinja-macros) for examples of how to create and use macros effectively.